OpenCAXPlus/ocpexternal/README.md

 - [ ] scripts/prepare.sh
 - [ ] scripts/install.sh
 - [ ] Create any new configurations build and install script in the config folder
+- [ ] Create new cmake file for each corresponding configuration

 ## Things you need to check before publish the external project